tatsu-lab/alpaca_eval/README.md

     # generate here is a placeholder for your models generations
     example["output"] = generate(example["instruction"])
 ```

+if your model is a HuggingFace model or from a standard API provider (OpenAI, Anthropic, Cohere).
+Then you can also
+directly use `alpaca_eval evaluate_from_model` to take care of generating outputs on the desired data as
+discussed below.

 2. Compute the reference outputs `reference_outputs`.
 By default, we use the outputs of text-davinci-003 on AlpacaFarm.
    If you